 - increase stakeholders' participation in decision making, particularly on policies related to workers' development under the Act.

-The 80% portion of the lien is distributed as cash bonus to workers, while the 20% is utilized for the implementation of socio-economic related programs.
+The 80% portion of the lien is distributed as a cash bonus to workers, while the 20% is utilized for the implementation of socio-economic-related programs.

 at Php 10.00/picul or Php 7.90513/Lkg.

 - 5% for death benefit program;